 What credit limit will I get with the Metro Bank Personal Credit Card?

-If Metro Bank is able to offer you this deal, the offer will specify a personalised credit limit based on Metro Bank's assessment of your situation.
-The minimum limit offered on this card is £500 and Metro Bank does not specify a maximum.
-Once you've had the card for a while and shown Metro Bank that you're reliable, you may wish to apply for a credit limit increase.
+If Metro Bank offers you this deal, it will specify a personalised credit limit based on Metro Bank's assessment of your situation.
+The minimum limit offered on this card is £500, and Metro Bank does not specify a maximum.
+Once you've had the card for a while and shown Metro Bank you're reliable, you may wish to apply for a credit limit increase.

 Can I withdraw cash using the Metro Bank Personal Credit Card?